skynet-guide/docs/docs/rent/renting-on-sia/index.en.md

 So first off you’re gonna want to head to the official [Sia website](https://sia.tech/).
 And head to the download page.
 ![](/static/assets/renting-on-sia/image-4.png)

-Then from there download the linux binary.
+Then from there download the windows binary.
 ![](/static/assets/renting-on-sia/image-5.png)

 >Note, if you would like to compile it from the source, you can find the daemon code [here](https://gitlab.com/NebulousLabs/Sia), and the UI code [here](https://gitlab.com/NebulousLabs/Sia-UI).
 But in all likely-hood if you can do that, you don’t need this article ;p

 Now click on the .exe file that has been downloaded.
-Now linux doesn’t like cryto apps at all.
-So linux will automatically block the file when you try to open it.
+Now windows doesn’t like cryto apps at all.
+So windows will automatically block the file when you try to open it.
 Thankfully, it’s easy to get around.
 Just click “more info”
 ![](/static/assets/renting-on-sia/image-6.png)

 And then “Run Anyway”